SAHAFARY SPORTIVE LEMUR

 Behavior and Lifestyle

 Not much is known about typical Sahafary sportive lemur behavior or lifestyle.
-They are nocturnal and arboreal.
+They are nocturnal (active at night) and arboreal (tree-dwelling).
 Their primary mode of locomotion is leaping, which they perform by clinging to a tree in a vertical position then thrusting off using their powerful hind legs.